Harryyadav/slate/source/includes/applications.md

 ----------|-----------------------------
-name      | Returns application resource with specified name. priority  | Returns a list of application resources with specified priority. created   | Returns a list of application resources created on the specified date. updated   | Returns a list of application resources updated on the specified date. ordering  | Returns a list of application resources ordered by the specified field.
+name      | Returns application resource with specified name. priority  | Returns a list of application resources with specified priority. ordering  | Returns a list of application resources ordered by the specified field.
+This endpoint accepts ordering by name.

 ---